 Behind every brand delivering simpler experiences for customers is a leader who recognizes the inherent value in keeping things simple.
 In Simplifiers, Margaret Molloy interviews business leaders who put simplicity to work.
-Here, Margaret speaks with Grant McLaughlin, Vice President, Corporate Affairs, Booz Allen Hamilton.
+Here, Margaret speaks with Grant McLaughlin, former Vice President, Corporate Affairs, Booz Allen Hamilton.

 Booz Allen Hamilton provides technology and management consulting in cyber, analytics, digital solutions and engineering to leading Fortune 500 corporations, governments, and not-for-profits across the globe.